-Roots should be neatly trimmed.
-Leaves trimmed and onions and shallots to have the neck tied.
+Leeks should be thoroughly washed with the soil teased from the roots which should not be cut off.
+The leaves should not be cut and in good condition.
+Onions and shallots should have the roots and leaves neatly trimmed and have the neck tied.
 You should exhibit large firm, well-ripened specimens.
 Onions and shallots should have thin necks and unbroken skin, free from damage and disease.
 Onions are normally shown sat on card or wooden rings to keep them upright.
 Shallots can be shown sitting in a dish of sand.